 Excellence in literary works by Australian authors warrants rewards, whether through literary prizes or practical steps to ensure writers and publishing houses can thrive.
-The Office for the Arts supports the literature sector's vitality and sustainability in various ways.
+The Ministry for the Arts supports the literature sector's vitality and sustainability in various ways.

 Inaugurated in 2008, the Prime Minister's Literary Awards recognise excellence and the contribution Australian authors make to the nation’s cultural and intellectual life.